 What Should I do About a Trustee Who is Overcharging Me?

 I have a special needs trust holding about $200,000.
 My trustee is charging me attorney fees every month from $136 to $380 an hour.
 My SSI check is just $550 a month.
-In the past 12 months my trustee and her attorney partner on the average have charged me approximately $900 a month.
-I asked why am I paying for attorney fees every month?
-Now she is being vague with my questions and starting long email treads at $190 a hour.
-She refuses to buy me a reliable car that will last me for the rest of my driving years .
-And she says, in so many words, I not deserve a good reliable car.
-What should I do besides hiring another attorney at $400 an hour?
+In the past 12 months, my trustee and her attorney partner, on average, have charged me approximately $900 a month.
+I asked why I am paying attorney fees every month?
+Now she is being vague with my questions and starting long email threads at $190 an hour.
+She refuses to buy me a reliable car that will last me for the rest of my driving years.
+And she says, in so many words, that I do not deserve a good, reliable car.
+What can I do besides hiring another attorney at $400 an hour?

 Here’s my advice: Contact your trustee and her office as little as possible, since doing so is expensive.
-Don’t hire another lawyer to try to remove your current trustee since that’s also expensive.
-In addition, it’s hard to get a court to remove a trustee on a judgment issue where her decision is not totally unreasonable.
-But you could start looking for another trustee with whom you would see more eye to eye.
+Don’t hire another lawyer to try to remove your current trustee, since that would also be expensive.
+In addition, it’s hard to get a court to remove a trustee for a judgment issue because her decision is not totally unreasonable.
+But you could start looking for another trustee with whom you would see more eye-to-eye.
 My guess is that your current trustee would willingly give up her post to another qualified trustee.